shooln/certstore/README.md

 }

 func signWithMyIdentity(cn, msg string) ([]byte, error) {
+	//specify which store to use for windows certstore.UseMachineStore()

 	// Open the certificate store for use.
 This must be Close()'ed once you're
-	// finished with the store and any identities it contains. store, err := certstore.Open()
+	// finished with the store and any identities it contains.

+	store, err := certstore.Open()
 	if err != nil {
 		return nil, err